exteraGram

 Accessing and Modifying Settings

-# Get the value of 'test_switch_key', defaulting to False if not set
+# Get the value of "test_switch_key", defaulting to False if it was never saved.

 is_enabled = self.get_setting("test_switch_key", False)